-The above ideas for shielding rely on modifying the fan or secondary stream to produce a thicker fan layer in the desired azimuthal directions.
+The previously mentioned ideas for shielding rely on modifying the fan or secondary stream to produce a thicker fan layer in the desired azimuthal directions.
 Viswanathan [17-19] recently reported on the noise benefits that can be obtained with beveling the primary nozzle.
 Good noise reductions were observed for both single-stream and dual-stream nozzles; for dual-stream nozzles, the secondary nozzle was unaltered.
-Substantial noise reduction in the peak noise radiation sector was demonstrated for both single and dual jets, in the angular range $\geq -120^{\circ}$ .
+Substantial noise reduction in the peak noise radiation sector was demonstrated for both single and dual jets, in the angular range $\geq \sim 120$ deg.
 Further, there was no noise increase at the higher frequencies, in contrast with chevron nozzles.
-Noise benefit in EPNL, though lower with forward flight, was realized even with a flight Mach number of 0.32.
-See Figure 17 in Ref.
-[18].
-There is a key difference between the beveled nozzle and the shielding concepts, as discussed by Viswanathan [18] in Section IV.B (page 624).
-It is important to realize that for a single jet, there is no "thickening" layer (or any layer for that matter) surrounding the jet.
+Noise benefit in EPNL, although lower with forward flight, was realized even with a flight Mach number of 0.32.
+See figure 17 in [18].
+There is a key difference between the beveled nozzle and the shielding concepts, as discussed by Viswanathan [18] in Sec.
+IV.B (p.
+624).
+It is important to realize that for a single jet, there is no thickening layer (or any layer for that matter) surrounding the jet.
 Yet, dramatic reductions in noise have been measured below the longer lip of the beveled nozzle.
-Therefore, the physics of noise reduction is very different for the beveled nozzle and is in no way connected to the shielding concepts that have been attempted in the last thirty years.
+Therefore, the physics of noise reduction is very different for the beveled nozzle and is not connected in any way to the shielding concepts that have been attempted in the last 30 years.